 Trophy case: Snapchat trophies encourage content creation and user interaction.
 Users receive a notification about earning a new trophy after which they can tap the notification and reach their trophy case, which also provides access to trophies for all milestones.
 Examples of trophy cases include 50 snaps with different pen colors (5 or more) and sending snaps with filters etc.

 Filter: A fun overlay that can be added on top of a snap.
 Filters can be accessed by swiping right/left on the preview screen.
-Examples include current time stamp, speed, local weather, geo filters and colored filters
+Examples include a current time stamp, speed, local weather, geo filters, and colored filters

 Geofilter: They work like other filters but are location or event specific.
 Small businesses can also purchase on-demand geofilters, but they are only available at specific locations such as weddings venues